-From May to October, whale sharks migrate to the waters off the Maldives and while you should be able to see them from most islands, Conrad Rangali is the best located resort and works closely with Maldivian whale shark specialists to ensure the best possible experience.
+From May to October, whale sharks migrate to the waters off the Maldives and while you should be able to see them from most islands, Conrad Maldives Rangali Island is the best located resort and works closely with Maldivian whale shark specialists to ensure the best possible experience.

-I spoke recently with some of our travellers who had visited in May and, having snorkeled all morning without any luck, were about to return for lunch when their guide received word of a sighting.
+I spoke recently with some of our travellers who had visited in May and, having snorkelled all morning without any luck, were about to return for lunch when their guide received word of a sighting.
 Their patience was rewarded by an amazing dive with a number of these playful, and harmless, sharks and the excitement in their voices was palpable, all these months later.

 Meet the manta rays

 Another common sighting in the Maldives is manta rays, attracted by the plankton that cluster around the resort lights that reflect into the ocean.
-Again, these are found around most islands, though Conrad Rangali's resident manta ray, Nadine, is perhaps the only one who'll put on a show, effortlessly diving and flipping through the water as guests observe from the bridge.
+Again, these are found around most islands, though Conrad Maldives Rangali Island's resident manta ray, Nadine, is perhaps the only one who'll put on a show, effortlessly diving and flipping through the water as guests observe from the bridge.
 As an endangered species, it was a privilege to be able to spend time just watching these magnificent creatures in their natural habitat.

 Fill up on the freshest fish

-Seafood platters laden down with lobster, cuisines from around the world and fish so fresh you may have snorkeled past it that morning; the food in the Maldives deserves its reputation.
+Seafood platters laden down with lobster, cuisines from around the world and fish so fresh you may have snorkelled past it that morning; the food in the Maldives deserves its reputation.
 For romance, the sandbank dining at Baros is rivalled only by the private piers that stretch out from Velassaru, with just enough space for a table for two.

 The Lighthouse restaurant at Baros was one of the first in the Maldives and where I spent my last birthday, celebrating with cake and champagne.
 For a more restrained, though equally delicious, dining experience, the detoxifying menu at Cocoa Island is designed to complement their ethos of health and wellbeing.
-And for a meal worthy of a celebrity chef, the Raw restaurant at Huvafen Fushi is said to be a favourite of Gordon Ramsey's.
+And for a meal worthy of a celebrity chef, the Raw restaurant at Huvafen Fushi is said to be a favourite of Gordon Ramsay's.

 Relax in luxury